 There's a whole list of reasons you might not want to get involved with a foreclosed property, and you need to weigh them against the financial benefits.
 Of course, if you're just in love with the home and it's in your ideal neighborhood or it meets a need no other available house can meet, those might be the deciding factor.
 If not, consider the following:

-- You buy the house "as is."
 The house could be in good shape, slightly run down or severely damaged, and you aren't always allowed to have a home inspection.
 The previous owner is often understandably upset after going through a foreclosure and may express the upset in destructive ways.
 Stories exist of people putting cement in the drains prior to eviction, but even if nothing like this happens, it's a sure bet that the previous owner will neglect major repair issues.

-- You might not ever move in.
 You could be walking to the real estate agent's office to sign the closing papers when the previous owner suddenly finds the money to pay off the loan, and the sale is off.
 Some states even give homeowners the right to redeem their property after a foreclosure sale, so you can still lose the house even if the sale closes.

-- It might be harder to get a loan.
 Because of the potential for damage, lenders consider foreclosed homes to be high risk, so you may need a higher credit score and/or down payment to get a loan.
 If you have poor credit but you qualify for a Federal Housing Administration (FHA) loan, you might still be out of luck because some foreclosed properties are ineligible for FHA loans.

-- You're competing with investors.
 When you're searching the conventional home market, the competition is mostly people like you who just want to find a place to live.
 The competition you face when searching for foreclosed properties is mostly investors looking for a turnaround.
 They will drive up the bidding, and you may end up paying almost as much as you would for a home that isn't under foreclosure.
 Add on renovations and the house could cost even more than that.

-If you purchase a foreclosed house at auction, you'll probably pay less for it than you would at other times in the foreclosure process, but because you can't do an inspection, purchasing at auction is risky.
+If you purchase a foreclosed house at auction, you'll probably pay less for it than you would at other times in the foreclosure process.
+But because you can't do an inspection, purchasing at auction is risky.
 There are two safer alternatives.
 One is to purchase a home in the default or pre-foreclosure phase, when the homeowner is still doing the negotiations and is motivated to sell.
 The other is to purchase an REO property through a real estate agent.

 These alternatives are safer because: